sdg002/AzureTrials/rotate-storage-account-keys/Readme.md

 ## Multi Factory Authentication
 This is a must have from day one.
 Enable 2 factory authentication for all developers and information workers who are accessing any resources via the Azure Portal.
 This secures Azure Portal from an attacker who might have fraudently obtained the login/password from one of the employees.
 Bear in mind that enabling MFA in itself does not prevent a malicious attack on your Storage account and CosmosDB account.
+This is just the first step.

 [How it works: Azure AD Multi-Factor Authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks)

 ## Virtual Private Network
 Implementing MFA is the first big step.
-But, what happens when an attacker steals the connection strings and keys of Storage Accounts and Cosmos Accounts.
+But, what happens when an attacker steals the connection strings and keys of Azure Storage accounts and CosmosDB accounts.
-MFA will not prevent an attacher from connecting to Cosmos or a Storage account using the fraudently obtained keys.
-A malware installed on the laptop of the employee could simply screen scrape the connection strings.
+MFA will not prevent an attacker from connecting to CosmosDB or a Storage account using the fraudently obtained keys.
-MFA will not prevent an Employee from getting infected by malware.
+A malware installed on the laptop of the employee could simply screen scrape the connection strings while you browse the Azure portal.

-This is why it is important to Ring fence your Azure resources using a Virtual Private Network.
+This is why it is important to ring fence your Azure resources using a Virtual Private Network.
+A VPN provides another layer of protection.

 [VPN security: How VPNs help secure data and control access](https://www.cloudflare.com/en-gb/learning/access-management/vpn-security/)